Madame-Aehm/CAB-Project-3-Spikes/spike14/resources/notes.md

 ```
 - We could manually put this component into every page, but if we instead put it on the App.js file outside the **&lt;Routes&gt;** component, you'll notice that it will be on every page.

-- How can we indicate to our user which page they're on in React, since the same component is rendered across multiple pages?
-One way is to use React Router's **useLocation** hook.
-We can get information about the current page by assigning it to a variable, and logging it to the console.
-One property is **pathname** - this shows you the current page URL.
+- Some data can be transferred through the Link component, which accepts a prop called **state**.
+Whatever is passed as state props, can then be access on the recieving end (ie. the path component) by using React Router's **useLocation()** hook.
+We can get information about the current page by assigning the return of this hook to a variable, and logging to the console.

+- This location object also holds a property called **pathname**.
+We can use this to indicate to our user which page they're on in React.
+Since the same component is rendered across multiple pages, the pathname shows you the current page URL.
 We can then create some conditional style or className attributes on our **&lt;Link&gt;** component.
 A nice clean way to do this is to use a **Ternary Operator**.
 Think of this as a shorter way of writing an if.. else.. statement!
 The first 'statement' is the 'if' followed by a **question mark** ( **?** ), and the value to be supplied if that statement is _true_.
 This is then followed by a **colon** ( **:** ), and the value to be supplied if the initial statement is _false_. eg:

 ```js
 import { Link } from "react-router-dom";